-Retailers are dealing with an increase in organized retail crime in their stores and an uptick in other crimes just outside their doors.
-Now, more than ever, it’s important to look at crime prevention strategies and reevaluate how decisions are made to help keep shelves stocked and employees and shoppers safe.
-Shifting from reactive to proactive strategies is one way to reduce crime risk.
+Retailers are dealing with an increase in organized retail crime in their stores, as well as an uptick in other crimes happening just outside their doors.
+Now, more than ever, it’s important to look at crime prevention strategies and reevaluate how decisions are made to help keep the shelves stocked and employees and shoppers safe.
+Shifting from reactive to proactive strategies that are grounded in data is one way to reduce crime.
 Here’s how.

 1. Enforce Policies and Procedures

-Once developed, policies and procedures should be continually enforced to help prevent crimes.
-Policies—like who has permission to open and close the store, who may hold keys to the store, what to do in case of a theft or other emergency, who may handle money, and whether background checks are completed on employees—are sometimes created and not followed.
+When possible, policies and procedures related to crime prevention should be developed using data and then continually enforced to help prevent crimes.
+Policies—like who has permission to open and close the store, who may hold keys to the store, what to do in case of a theft or an emergency, who may handle money, and whether background checks are completed on employees—are sometimes created in a vacuum without considering the actual data indicating the true risk of these crimes.
+Thereafter, the policies are not always followed.
 Any lapse by managers or employees can leave stores vulnerable to crime.

 When developing procedures, it’s also important to consider things like what employees know about security, how cash is deposited at the bank, rules around keeping doors locked at all times, and even where signage may go so as not to block employees’ view of parts of the store or outside.

-Both new and seasoned employees should take part in the training.
-While some rules and procedures may seem like common sense, it’s easy for employees and managers to ease up on rules and let their guards down.
+While some rules and procedures may seem like common sense, it’s easy for employees and managers to ease up on rules and relax their focus and awareness.
+Both new and seasoned employees should take part in crime prevention training.
 Training can include:

 - How to open and close a store